dotnet/docs-maui/docs/user-interface/graphics/draw.md

 :::image type="content" source="media/draw/filled-arc.png" alt-text="Screenshot of a filled teal arc.":::

-The <xref:Microsoft.Maui.Graphics.ICanvas.FillColor> property of the <xref:Microsoft.Maui.Graphics.ICanvas> object must be set to a `Color` before invoking the <xref:Microsoft.Maui.Graphics.ICanvas.FillArc%2A> method.
+The <xref:Microsoft.Maui.Graphics.ICanvas.FillColor> property of the <xref:Microsoft.Maui.Graphics.ICanvas> object must be set to a <xref:Microsoft.Maui.Graphics.Color> before invoking the <xref:Microsoft.Maui.Graphics.ICanvas.FillArc%2A> method.

 > [!NOTE]
 > There are <xref:Microsoft.Maui.Graphics.ICanvas.DrawArc%2A> and <xref:Microsoft.Maui.Graphics.ICanvas.FillArc%2A> overloads that take <xref:Microsoft.Maui.Graphics.Rect> and <xref:Microsoft.Maui.Graphics.RectF> arguments.